Stake Your First Validator

 Check Remaining Public Keys

-While the Stakefish API simplifies the staking process to a single API call followed by a blockchain transaction, it's essential to verify that your organization has enough allocated public keys.
+While the stakefish API simplifies the staking process to a single API call followed by a blockchain transaction, it's essential to verify that your organization has enough allocated public keys.
 By performing this check, you ensure that your staking operations are carried out efficiently and within the limits of your allocated resources.

 Use the following API to check how many public keys are currently available for your organization: